 Our worship follows the fourfold pattern inherited from the early church:

-We gather around God's word (introit, call to worship, hymn, prayer of confession) We hear God's word proclaimed (children's message, scripture readings, sermon) We respond in faith and gratitude (creed, offertory anthem, pastoral prayer, Lord's Prayer) We go out into the world (hymn, benediction, postlude)
+We gather around God's word (introit, call to worship, hymn, prayer of confession) We hear God's word proclaimed (children's message, anthem, scripture readings, sermon) We respond in faith and gratitude (Apostles' Creed, pastoral prayer, Lord's Prayer) We go out into the world (hymn, benediction, postlude)

-The spirit of our worship could best be described as 'joyful reverence', with robed clergy and choir, hymns accompanied by the pipe organ, and a desire to offer to God that which is both beautiful and thoughtful.
+The spirit of our worship could best be described as 'joyful reverence', with robed clergy and choir, hymns old and new accompanied by the pipe organ, and a desire to offer to God that which is both beautiful and thoughtful.

 We do not believe that praising God in other ways is somehow inferior, yet we have found that the beauty and depth of historic Christian worship reminds us that the path of faith is not traveled alone, but in the footsteps of the many generations who have gone before us.

 If you plan to visit us, you can find parking in the church's two lots: one adjoining the south side of the building, and one on the east side of Liberty Street.
-On-street parking is also available.
-The nursery is staffed during the 11:00 service, but children are more than welcome to remain in the sanctuary with their families.
+On-street parking is also available nearby.
+Childcare is available during the 1o:00 AM service, but children are also welcome to remain in the sanctuary with their families if they prefer.